oweb36/mws-docs/Characters/Air Conditioners/Air Conditioners.md

 These [character](Characters) are a class of species in the [[Megarchive Warehouse Show]].

 The Air Conditioners encompasses Air Conditioners, Heat Pumps and their accessories such as their controllers.
 Well, the last in the bunch of those objects are technically incorrect, but eh.
+So Air Conditioners are just megaclasses.

 The air conditioners and heat pumps can have multiple body types.
 Here are the available body types: